Every hen can lay an egg daily but can a chicken lay more than one egg a day? How many eggs do chickens lay in a day?

 Different chicken breeds have different laying patterns, leading to these huge variations in their egg production trend.

 The flock comes into egg production quickly; their egg-laying reaches the peak period and then gradually comes down to the lowest levels after a given period.

 In addition to this interesting observation, you will discover that a flock’s duration to lay eggs varies as time passes.

 This simply means that the production of eggs that chickens lay a day fluctuates after a certain period, and it becomes an on and off affair for about three or four years in a row.

 Every year the egg production level goes down compared to what was recorded in the previous years.
 But as the production fluctuates, the egg size increases while the shell quality goes down from time to time.

-To make it clear for you, have a look at the following variables that are more likely to affect the egg production in your flock at any given time of the day across the year.
+To make it clear for you, look at the following variables that are more likely to affect the egg production in your flock at any given time of day across the year.

-Other breeds of layers that you might want to consider adding to your flock include Rhode Island Reds and Plymouth Rock (which are dual-purpose breeds), Maran hens, Araucana, and Easter Eggers.
+Other breeds of layers that you might want to consider adding to your flock include Rhode Island Reds and Plymouth Rocks (which are dual-purpose breeds), Maran hens, Araucana, and Easter Eggers.